Haaga

 Haaga (Haga köping) is a district and a former municipality in the Western major district of Helsinki with a population of 25,435.

 Haaga is divided into four subareas, which are Pohjois-Haaga (northern Haaga), Etelä-Haaga (southern Haaga), Kivihaka and Lassila.
 It is home to the Haaga Rhododendron Park.

 Haaga has two railway stations: Huopalahti railway station in south and Pohjois-Haaga railway station in north.
-Frequent users of the trains are students attending Haaga-Helia University of Applied Sciences, as their campuses are spread out between 25–45 minutes between each other by train.
+Frequent users of the trains are students attending Haaga-Helia University of Applied Sciences, as their campuses are spread out between 25 and 45 minutes between each other by train.

-Studies at the University include: business, finance, hospitality and tourism (including masters level), information technology, and management assistance.
+Studies at the university include: business, finance, hospitality and tourism (including masters level), information technology, and management assistance.
 All these courses are available to exchange students interested in attending.